Network emergence and reorganization in confined slime moulds: Methods

-We consider here an experimental set-up where \phyp ~ is confined in ring-shaped chambers of controlled geometrical dimensions which has already been used to observe contractile oscillations patterns (see~\cite{busson2022emergence}).
-The ring perimeter $L$ (measured at the center) vary from 6.0 to 13.5 cm and the aspect ratio $L/e$, with $e$ the width of the ring is varying from 11 to 41 allowing us to consider a pseudo 1-D description of the specimen.
-To make ring shaped specimen, the plasmodium is first inseminated from previous cultivation on a petri box half filled with $2\%$ phytagel gel.
-Multiple insemination points are disposed in an initial large circle and the plasmodium cover the area delimited by the circle.
+The experimental set-up we use is the same that has been used to observe contractile oscillations patterns \cite{busson2022emergence}: \phyp plasmodia are confined in ring-shaped chambers of controlled geometrical dimensions.
+The ring perimeter $L$ (measured at the center) varies from 6.0 to 13.5 cm whereas the aspect ratio $L/e$, with $e$ the width of the ring, varies from 11 to 41.
+These high aspect ratios allow us to consider a pseudo 1-D description of the specimen.
+To make ring shaped plasmodia, the plasmodium is first inseminated from previous cultivation on a Petri dish half filled with aqueous gel.
+Multiple insemination points are disposed on a gel in an initial large disk.
 When the gel is covered by the plasmodium homogeneously, ring plastic walls are used to cut multiple ring shaped specimen concentrically.
-The petri box is then closed and sealed, and after a typical settling time of 15–30 min, the video recording starts using transmitted light microscopy.
+Two different initial configurations occur, and are analyzed separately in Section \ref{sec:results} (see Fig. \ref{fig:Reorganization_image}): either the ring-shaped plasmodium has no visible tubular network, and then we analyze how annular confinement affects its emergence.
+Or an isotropic network is already present in the plasmodium, and then we analyze how the confinement affects its reshaping.
+The Petri dish is then closed and sealed, and after a typical settling time of 15–30 min, the video recording starts using transmitted light microscopy.
 RGB images are taken every 4 or 6 seconds for films typically lasting 4 to 12 hours (see Fig.\ref{fig:Reorganization_image}).

-From the films, we use an image analysis method to obtain an exhaustive characterization of network emergence and reorganization.
+From the movies, we use an image analysis method to obtain an exhaustive characterization of network emergence and reorganization.
 Since the specimen is mostly yellow, we minimize the computational time while maximizing the image contrast by using only the blue channel of the RGB images.
-To obtain local characterization, we decomposed the ring in small angular sectors of $\delta s = 3.3~$mm arc length defined by their angular position on the ring.
-The signal is then a function of the angular position $\theta$ defined using trigonometric direction and $\theta = 0$ corresponding to the upper point on the vertical axis, and time $t$ with $t = 0$ corresponding to the first image of the film.
-The angular sectors are rotated with an angle equal to $-\theta$ so that the new sector vertical direction correspond to the radial direction defined by the sector angular position.
-The local network directionality which will be considered is then an implicit function of $\theta$.
-To avoid any borders issues, all quantities are derived in the maximum inscribed rectangle in the angular sector ~(see Fig.\ref{fig:Angular_sectors}).
+As Figures \ref{fig:Reorganization_image} and \ref{fig:Angular_sectors} reveal, the network architecture is difficult to segment from the plasmodium because of the large range of spatial scales it spans and the inhomogeneity of plasmodium thickness.
+Instead of using computationally costly and perfectible segmentation tools, we use coarse-grained gradient-based orientation estimators measured at the meso-scale (the local network architecture) to characterize it.